Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors: Real-world SDR Experiments

 In this section, four different strategies for thread placement (also called thread pinning/mapping) on the cores are studied.
 The pipeline decomposition in stages is given by \fertac, \twocatac, and \herad.
 Then, each stage is run into a thread.
 The placement of these threads onto cores is evaluated according to the four policies described below.

 \textbf{Loose}.
-This policy leaves the thread placement to the OS scheduler.
-Basically, nothing is done on the runtime layer and the OS scheduler can map the threads wherever it wants (\emph{one to all} strategy).
+This policy leaves the thread placement to the OS scheduler (\textit{CFS} for Orange Pi 5 and \EEVDF for other platforms).
+Nothing is done on the runtime layer and the OS scheduler can map the threads wherever it wants (\emph{one to all} strategy).
 This is illustrated in Figure~\ref{fig:pin_loose}.

 \textbf{Guided}.
 In this policy, a thread is pinned to a set of cores (\emph{one to many} strategy).
 If the stage has been made for little cores, the corresponding set is all the available little cores.
 The same rule applies for big cores.
 For instance, in Figure~\ref{fig:pin_guided}, thread~1 can be mapped on cores $C[1,2,5,6]_\mathcal{B}$ but not on $C[3,4,7,8]_\mathcal{L}$.
 Thus, thread~1 can be freely migrated on the big cores by the OS.